 For each matching resource, a server will send a message to the nominated end-point.
 Most servers will require that the end-point is white-listed prior to allowing these kinds of subscriptions.

-DSTU Note: The details of the message - mainly the event code - are still be to resolved during the trial use.
+DSTU Note: The details of the message - mainly the event code - are still to be resolved during the trial use.

 Feedback is welcome here.